jonkykong/SideMenu/README.md

 ```
 *Important: displaying SideMenu instances directly over each other is not supported.
 Use `menuPushStyle = .subMenu` instead.*
 ## Known Issues
 * Issue [#258](https://github.com/jonkykong/SideMenu/issues/258).
-Using snapshots can help preserve the experience.
+Using `presentingViewControllerUseSnapshot` can help preserve the experience.

 ## Thank You
 A special thank you to everyone that has [contributed](https://github.com/jonkykong/SideMenu/graphs/contributors) to this library to make it better.
 Your support is appreciated!